Dick Tiger: Retirement and death

-In the later part of his career, Tiger traveled from his home in Nigeria to Liverpool, in northwestern England, and eventually to the United States, continuing to make a significant contribution to boxing.
+In the latter part of his career, Tiger traveled from his home in Nigeria to Liverpool, in northwestern England, and eventually to the United States, continuing to make a significant contribution to boxing.

 After retiring, he worked as a security guard at the Metropolitan Museum of Art in New York City.
 One day, he experienced severe back pain and was later diagnosed with liver cancer.

 Tiger had previously been banned by the Nigerian government due to his involvement with the Biafran movement.
 However, the ban was lifted after news of his illness reached Nigeria.
 He died of liver cancer on 14 December 1971 in Aba, Nigeria, at the age of 42.